yiisoft/yii-cycle/docs/en/reading-schema.md

 and origin schema providers at the end.

-## Entity annotation based schema
+## Entity attributes based schema

-By default, schema is built based on annotations that are in your project entities.
+By default, schema is built based on attributes that are in your project entities.

 When building a schema generators are executed sequentially.
 The sequence is determined in an instance of `SchemaConveyorInterface`.
 You can insert your own generators in this conveyor by defining them in `entity-paths` option of `config/params.php` file.

-In order to get a schema from conveyor `FromConveyorSchemaProvider` is used.
+To get a schema from conveyor `FromConveyorSchemaProvider` is used.

-The process of building schema from annotations is relatively heavy in terms of performance.
-Therefore, in case of using annotations it is a good idea to use schema cache.
+The process of building schema from attributes is relatively heavy in terms of performance.
+Therefore, in the case of using attributes, it is a good idea to use schema cache.

 ## Schema cache